 I am an Assistant Professor in the Department of Political Science at George Washington University.
 I study American Politics with a focus in Political Behavior and Race and Ethnic Politics.

-My book project, "We Choose You: How Black Voters Decide Which Candidates to Support," (currently under contract with Cambridge University Press) asks- What considerations, beyond skin color and partisanship, do Black voters use to choose candidates to support?
+My book, "We Choose You: How Black Voters Decide Which Candidates to Support," (currently under contract with Cambridge University Press) asks- What considerations, beyond skin color and partisanship, do Black voters use to choose candidates to support?
 I answer this question using my community commitment signaling framework to explain that Black voters look for representatives, regardless of their race, who signal a commitment to prioritizing the racial group's political interests.
 Using multiple experimental tests, I am able show that Black voters' perception of a candidate's community commitment is the causal mechanism that predicts their candidate preferability.
 The implications of this work are far reaching both in the study of Black political behavior and in democratic representation.
 This research not only expands what we know about the strategic nature of Black political decision-making and candidate preference, it provides a roadmap to understanding why and how other groups support certain kinds of candidates with the same identity.